Save Your Ash Trees Before It’s Too Late

 By the time you see obvious signs of infestation in your ash tree, Emerald Ash Borer (EAB) has been there for years and it’s usually too late to save the tree.

-EAB was confirmed in the Danbury area earlier this year, putting all local ash trees at risk.
+EAB was confirmed in the Danbury area last year, putting all local ash trees at risk.

 What To Do If You Have Ash Trees